Let’s talk about health and self care.

 71% of studies examined showed a positive relationship between physical activity and cognition (including lower likelihood of developing dementia).
 And a 2013 review found that cardiovascular exercise was associated with improvements in memory.

 Even small improvements in exercise levels or diet create a positive upward spiral that increases the sensitivity of the dopamine receptors that signal reward, so that exercise will eventually become rewarding, even if that seems unimaginable at the outset.

 In this podcast Joe Rogan and Dr Rhonda Patrick talk about inflammation and mental health, the role exercise plays in mental health and it’s importance.
 They also discuss anti depressants and how they have became so widely used.
-There is some phenomenal information in these 22 minutes it’s well worth the watch.
+There is some phenomenal information here.
+It’s well worth the listen.

 So how do we take better care of ourselves physically, mentally and emotionally.
 I believe the key to success in these areas lies within our daily rituals and routine .